User Guide (Latest)

 TOP_CANDIDATES N

---estimation_model Model used to calculate the estimated GPU duration and cost savings:
+--custom_model_file Custom model file (JSON format) used to calculate the estimated GPU duration N/A N

 --tools_jar Path to a bundled jar including Rapids tool.
 The path is a local filesystem, or remote cloud storage url.
 If missing, the wrapper downloads the latest rapids-4-spark-tools_*.jar from maven repository.
 N/A N